endergallery/website/content/_index.md

 ### Open Studio : March 31 7:00 pm CST (6:00 pm EST, 3:00 am CEST)

 Ender Gallery is pleased to invite you to join our first public event!
 On International Trans Day of Visibility (Wednesday, March 31), join current resident Cat Haines and the Ender curators for a livestreamed open studio event where Haines will discuss her work in progress.
-We will stream simulataneously to Haines's personal twitch, and the Mackenzie Art Gallery's social media, including its Facebook, YouTube and Twitch accounts!

 ## Current Resident